vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 ```
 Now, check your Gmail Inbox, you have got mail !
-> You can send until 100 mails for free per day with this API.
+> You can send until 100 mails for free per day with this API
 > It's usually enough for yours personal projects.

 <p align="center">